-- In Wales and Northern Ireland, freeport sites have not yet been designated.
-Until 31 March 2026, there is SDLT relief on land purchases within Freeport - tax sites in England, where that property is to be used for qualifying commercial activity.

-When companies invest in qualifying new plant and machinery, Freeport - tax sites provide 100% tax relief in the same tax period that the cost was incurred.
-The qualifying investments must be made from 1 October 2021 until 30 September 2026. - Enhanced Structures and Buildings Allowance (SBA) @ 10% p.a. (rather than the normal 3% p.a.) is available for firms constructing or renovating structures and buildings for non-residential use within Freeport tax sites. - 5.
+- 1. In Northern Ireland, no freeport site has yet been designated. - There is SDLT relief on land purchases within Freeport tax sites in England, where that property is to be used for qualifying commercial activity. - When companies invest in qualifying new plant and machinery, Freeport tax sites provide 100% tax relief in the same tax period that the cost was incurred. - Enhanced Structures and Buildings Allowance (SBA) at 10% p.a. (rather than the normal 3% p.a.) is available for firms constructing or renovating structures and buildings for non-residential use within Freeport tax sites. - 5.
 Employers operating in a Freeport tax site will pay 0% employer NIC on the salaries of any new employee working in that Freeport site.
 This 0% rate applies for up to three years per employee on earnings up to £25,000 per annum.
-An employee will be deemed to be working in the Freeport tax site if they spend 60% or more of their working hours in that tax site.
-The NIC relief will be available until at least April 2026. - 6.
-Up to 100% relief from business rates on qualifying business premises is available to new and certain existing businesses in Freeport tax sites in England from 1 October 2021.
-This applies for 5 years from the point at which the beneficiary first receives relief, which must be by 30 September 2026. - Businesses operating within Freeport customs sites receive tariff benefits, including duty deferral while the goods remain on site and duty inversion if the finished goods exiting the Freeport attract a lower tariff than their component parts. - The government is also planning to set up 12 "investment zones", which are expected to have similar tax breaks.
+An employee will be deemed to be working in the Freeport tax site if they spend 60% or more of their working hours in that tax site. - 6.
+Up to 100% relief from business rates on qualifying business premises is available to new and certain existing businesses in Freeport tax sites in England.
+This applies for 5 years from the point at which the beneficiary first receives relief. - Businesses operating within Freeport customs sites receive tariff benefits, including duty deferral while the goods remain on site and duty inversion if the finished goods exiting the Freeport attract a lower tariff than their component parts. - 8.
+Freeport tax reliefs must be claimed by 30 September 2031